Deadend1415/Game-portal-website/README.md

 ![Index page](index.png)

 # Home
-Here I display the games
+Here I display the games.
+There is a cool preview animation if you hover on the game tiles!!!

 ![HOme page](home.png)